 This is a deceptively simple and seriously cute back-to-school hairstyle.

-Leave a little at the end to curl for a curly “ribbon tail,” or pull tuck it in with bobby pins for a more finished look.
+- Leave a little at the end to curl for a curly “ribbon tail,” or pull and tuck it in with bobby pins for a more finished look.

 I can seriously complete this back-to-school hairstyle in under 5 minutes!